JurjenLelifeld/personalprojects/readme.md

-This repository contains some personal projects I wrote in the past years during my studies.
-Since this code was written for academic purposes I would like to share it with everyone.
+This repository contained some personal projects I wrote in the past years during my studies.
+I decided to move the code to seperate directories on my GitHub account, so please refer to those.
+I will delete this repository in a short while.

-Feel free to use any code that is useful to you!